Category: Economic statistics

 definitions:

 Gross domestic product (GDP) measures the total income and total expenditure of the economy.
 It represents the market value of all final goods and services produced within a country in a given time interval.
 This interval is usually one year or a quarter (three months).
-GDP at market prices is the final result of the production activity of resident production units and can be calculated in 3 ways: -Production approach, -Expenditure approach, and -Income approach.
-Monstat calculates GDP by production and expenditure approach.
+GDP at market prices is the final result of the production activity of resident production units and can be calculated in 3 ways: -Production method; -Expenditure method and -Income method Monstat calculates GDP by production and expenditure approach.
 According to the production approach: GDP = the sum of gross value added + taxes less subsidies on products.
 Gross value added is the net result of a weighted-output at basic prices minus intermediate consumption valued at purchasers prices.
 Output consists of the products manufactured during the accounting period.
 Intermediate consumption includes the value of goods and services used as inputs in the production process, excluding fixed assets whose consumption is recorded as consumption of fixed capital.
 Taxes less subsidies on products are taxes (paid) less subsidies (received) per unit of product or service provided.
 According to the expenditure approach: GDP = final consumption of households + government final consumption (individual and collective) + gross fixed capital formation + changes in inventories + exports - imports Final consumption expenditure of households are expenses (including imputed expenditures) of resident households on individual consumption goods and services (e.g. expenditure on food, clothing and footwear, housing, etc.).
 These expenditures do not include expenditures of households for the purchase of fixed assets (e.g. dwellings or valuables).
 Government final consumption expenditure are expenses (including imputed expenditure) of the government sector to the individual and collective consumer services.
-They are divided into two groups: - The value of goods and services produced by the country and which, by convention, the country consumes - collective consumption (for example: services of the courts, defence, security, protection of environment, etc.), and -Expenditures that the state performs for the purchase of consumer goods and services produced by market producers and which the state, without any transformation, supplying households through social transfers in kind - individual consumption (for example medicament taking on receipt according regular health insurance).
-Gross capital formation consists of gross fixed capital formation, changes in inventories and net valuables. -Gross investments in fixed assets are measured by the total amount of the producer acquisition net of disposition of new or used fixed assets during the accounting period. -Net investments in fixed assets are gross investments in fixed assets net of consumption of fixed assets (depreciation). -Changes in inventories are the difference between the level of stocks at the beginning and the end of the year, valued at the average market prices.
+They are divided into two groups: - The value of goods and services produced by the country and which, by convention, the country consumes - collective consumption (for example: services of the courts, defence, security, protection of environment, etc.), and -Expenditures that the state performs for the purchase of consumer goods and services produced by market producers and which the state, without any transformation, supplying households through social transfers in kind - individual consumption (for example medicament taking on receipt according regular health insurance). -Gross investments in fixed assets are measured by the total amount of the producer acquisition net of disposition of new or used fixed assets during the accounting period. -Net investments in fixed assets are gross investments in fixed assets net of consumption of fixed assets (depreciation). -Changes in inventories are the difference between the level of stocks at the beginning and the end of the year, valued at the average market prices.
 Inventories can be: materials, work in process, finished goods, and merchandise.
 Imports and exports of goods and services consist of transactions of goods (purchase/sale, exchange or gift) between resident and non-resident units.
 Imports and exports of goods and services do not include: - Deliveries of non-resident (foreign) representative offices of resident companies perform to non-residents and deliveries of resident representative offices of non-resident enterprises performs to residents, - Flows of primary income to abroad or from abroad (such as compensation of employees, interest or income from direct investment) and - Sale and purchase of non-produced assets (eg land or patents).
 External balance of goods and services is the balancing item (balance) of goods and services foreign account.
 It represents the value of exports of goods and services minus imports of goods and services of rest of the world sector.
 When the external balance of goods and services in foreign accounts is positive, it means a deficit (deficit) of the national economy in trade of goods and services with foreign countries and vice versa if it is negative, it means a lack for overseas and excess to the national economy.

 3.8.
 Time coverage:Annual GDP data are available since 2000.